Tevres/Basics/README.md

 # Basics

-A simple C++ project created with Visual Studio.
+A simple C++ project created with Visual Studio for educational purpose.

 ## Project structure